sukumo28/vscode-audio-preview/README.md

 This command compiles the code, outputs it to the `./out` directory, and runs the tests there.

 `npm run jest`
-This command does not compile, but runs the tests located in `./out` in verbose:false.
+This command does not compile, but runs the tests located in `./out`.
 Use this when you want to rerun a test that you have already compiled.
 However, please note that compilation is required both when changing the test code and when changing the test target.